A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Can immigrants select from any available health plans during ACA open enrollment?

-Yes, as long as they're lawfully present in the U.S.1 But starting with the 2027 plan year (coverage obtained during the open enrollment period in the fall of 2026), refugees, asylees, and people with Temporary Protected Status (TPS) will no longer qualify for Marketplace subsidies, which may limit the appeal of on-exchange plans.
-This change stems from H.R.
-1, which limits the immigration statuses that allow an immigrant to obtain Marketplace subsidies.2
+Yes, as long as they're lawfully present in the U.S.1 But starting with the 2027 plan year (coverage obtained during the open enrollment period in the fall of 2026), various immigrants, including refugees, asylees, people with Temporary Protected Status (TPS), and people with temporary work or student visas, will no longer qualify for Marketplace subsidies, which may limit the appeal of on-exchange plans.

 As discussed below, some states have established their own programs that provide health coverage to eligible applicants regardless of immigration status.
 But undocumented immigrants are never eligible for federally funded health coverage and cannot use the Marketplace unless a state-run Marketplace obtains federal approval for that.